Q&A: Please tell us a little about your background.

 Q&A: Why did you need their pictures to get them work?

-PM: As casting directors, we had to decide quickly while they were on the phone whether they were suitable.
+PM: As casting directors, we had to decide quickly while they were on the phone or as text messages arrived whether they were suitable.
 Their appearance was usually key to making the match.
 We even have pictures of their tattoos, costumes, cars, pets and other novel items that would enhance their chances of landing gigs.

 Q&A: How did you get involved with Help Team ?